What is PCIC?

 - Date of Birth

 - Facility of Admission

 - Admission Diagnoses

 - Procedure codes

 HIPAA permits hospitals to use and disclose their patients' protected health information (PHI); including hospital claims data, for the purposes of treatment, payment and healthcare operations without obtaining individual patient consent.

-Most Super-user interventions are a form of "treatment" because they include the "provision, coordination, or management of healthcare, and related services, among health care providers, or by a health care provider with a third party."
+Most High-Need, High-Cost patient interventions are a form of "treatment" because they include the "provision, coordination, or management of healthcare, and related services, among health care providers, or by a health care provider with a third party."

-If a hospital identifies the PCIC program as a third party that will coordinate care for its Super-users, that hospital may share information, including hospital claims data, about its patients who may be eligible for the intervention without obtaining any additional prior patient consent.
+If a hospital identifies the PCIC program as a third party that will coordinate care for its High-Need, High-Cost patients, that hospital may share information, including hospital claims data, about its patients who may be eligible for the intervention without obtaining any additional prior patient consent.